Adding an Ask to Stewardship Communications

 - When you do make an ask, keep it subtle.
 Simply mentioning that there’s an ongoing need for support and including a reply device or link to a giving form can go a long way.

 Penn State’s College of Medicine recognizes that including an ask in stewardship communications can be a powerful means for generating additional support.
-Their director of annual giving and alumni relations recently sent an email to lapsed alumni and friend donors with a subject line reading, “You’re the best.”
+They recently sent an email to lapsed alumni and friend donors with a subject line reading, “You’re the best.”
 The body of the message outlined a few specific ways donor support has made a difference and included a link to the online giving form.
 The email closed by letting recipients know that they would receive a mailing soon asking for their renewed support.
 The e-appeal turned out to be one of the year’s most successful campaigns for the institution by accomplishing two goals—expressing gratitude to nearly 1,000 past donors while also generating more than $4,000 in additional gifts.
 You can view a sample of the email here.

 Thanking donors for their support is a crucial part of good stewardship, but your communications with donors can also open the door to future gifts.
 When donors feel their gifts matter—especially when you share exactly how those gifts have helped—they’re more likely to give again.
 So what better time to make an ask than when you’re letting donors know how much you value their support?